WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/GuestLessonsLearned/guest-DaytonFreight.md

 * **Date:** Thursday, 26 September 2024

 ## Pertinent Questions
-* How is communication accomplished accross diverse teams with remote developers?
-They use MS Teams and specially designed confereence rooms to connect the necessary team members to each other in a manner that facilitates quick and effective communication.
+* How is communication accomplished across diverse teams with remote developers?
+They use MS Teams and specially designed conference rooms to connect the necessary team members to each other in a manner that facilitates quick and effective communication.
 One-on-one chats are often done over video.

 * What determines how projects are prioritized?
 This is a complicated questions and it often boils down to the expected return on investment.
-Are the costs and man hours estimated to be worth it to the company and the stakeholders in a timeframe that makes sense for the company in the current market environment?
+Are the costs and man hours estimated to be worth it to the company and the stakeholders in a time frame that makes sense for the company in the current market environment?
 Not an easy question to answer.

 ## Lessons Learned
-* Our project and MVS must reflect some sort of prioritization that can be defened.
+* Our project and MVS must reflect some sort of prioritization that can be deafened.

 * Scrum may not have been the right choice for our development team.
 Kanban might have been a better fit.